JordanTFoster/configure-ad/README.md

 - Set up the Domain Controller VM in Azure (Titled dc-1) and connect it to the newly created VNet.
 - Set the Domain Controller's NIC Private IP address from Dynamic to Static.
 - Log in to the Domain Controller VM & Deactivate the firewall for dc-1.
-- Set up the Client VM (Titled Client-1) and connect it to the same region, VNet and subnet as the Domain Controller.
+- Set up the Client VM (Titled Client-1) and connect it to the same Region, VNet and Subnet as the Domain Controller.
 - Set the Client VM's DNS settings to the Domain Controller's Private IP.
-The domain controller will act as the Client VM's DNS Server.
+The Domain Controller will act as the Client VM's DNS Server.
 - After changing the DNS settings for the Client VM, restart it in Azure to initiate the changes made.
 - Log into the Client VM, open powershell, type "ipconfig /all", hit Enter.
 The DNS settings should show the Domain Controller VM's Private IP address.